 - Drain the oil.

-- In the same pan, add both oil and butter.
+- In the same pan, add four tablespoons of vegetable oil.

-- Then add shahi jeera, cinnamon, cloves, black cardamom, Serrano peppers.
+- Then add shahi jeera, cinnamon, cloves, black cardamom, green chili.

 - Fry till these ingredients become golden brown.

 - Add mint leaves and continue to saute for few more seconds.

 - Now add 2 cups of water along with salt.